The Shaman Leveling Guide

 Ok, so you have enough gold:

 All of the crafting professions are good for about 320 Stat points through their self-only enchants or items.
 Depending on your spec that will be either Int or Agility.
 Blacksmithing might be the best profession with its two extra gems slots if you have to squeeze our every last bit of min/mix.
-You might find the price of those gems to be a bit steep, though… Engineering has that nice cooldown and a lot of fun toys.
+You might find the price of those gems to be a bit steep, though… Engineering has a very nice Ag/Int nice cooldown (Synapse Springs) and a lot of fun toys.

 - Leatherworking – Bracer enchant adds 500 to you best stat, which is much nicer than the next best enchant.
 You’ll be able to make your own mail armor, including PvP gear at high levels.